Installation and setup. Cloud services.

 - You can install Zorro in any folder on which you have full access.
 Don't

-contains foreign language characters - see above - better install it
+contains blanks or foreign language characters, install it

-- It is not recommended to install Zorro in a folder with restricted
+- It is not recommended to install Zorro in a directory with restricted

-If you still want to do it, we recommend to switch off the Windows UAC
+If you still want to do it, switch off the Windows UAC

-shadow copies of your strategies in the ProgramData directory, and redirect file
+shadow copies of your strategies in the ProgramData folder,

-access to the shadow copy.
-This can be confusing to users.
+and redirects file access to the shadow copy.
+This can be confusing for

 - Zorro runs fine from a USB stick.
 You'll need about 15 MB for a plain